telehash/telehash.github.io/protocol.md

 A `relay` channel is very simple, the initial packet must contain a `"to":"..."` of the hashname to relay to, and that hashname must be one that the receiving switch already has an open line to.
 The initial relay packet is then sent as-is over the line to the recipient, and any/all packets sent from either side are then relay'd as-is to the other.
 The channel is unreliable and the relayed packets MUST NOT contain any reliability information.

 To prevent abuse, all switches must limit the volume of relay packets between any two hashnames to no more than five per second from either sender.
 Any packets over that rate MUST be dropped/discarded.
 This is a fast enough rate for any two hashnames to negotiate additional connectivity (like using a [bridge][]) and do basic DHT queries.
+Any relay state may be discarded after seconds of inactivity.

-### `"type":"ping"` - Multiple Network Paths
+### `"type":"sync"` - Synchronizing Network Information

-When two hashnames are on the same local network, as well as when any hashname has multiple networks (ipv4 and ipv6 for instance), they need a mechanism to exchange the address information and monitor the multiple paths to each other.
-A `ping` should also be sent over a `relay` as a fallback network path.
+Any switch may have multiple network interfaces, such as on a mobile device both cellular and wifi may be available simutaneously or be transitioning between them, and for a local network there may be a public IP via the gateway/NAT and an internal LAN IP.
+A switch should always try to be aware of all of the networks it has available to send on (ipv4 and ipv6 for instance), as well as what network paths exist between it and any other hashname.

-An unreliable channel of `"type":"ping"` is used to do this.
-For each known/discovered network path to another hashname a `ping` is sent over that network interface, and the responding hashname upon receiving any ping must return a packet with `"end":true` and include an optional `"priority":1` with what priority that network interface is to receive packets via (defaults to 0).
+An unreliable channel of `"type":"sync"` is the mechanism used to exchange and test when there are multiple network paths available.
+For each known/discovered network path to another hashname a `sync` is sent over that network interface, and the responding hashname upon receiving any sync must return a packet with `"end":true` and include an optional `"priority":1` with what priority that network interface is to receive packets via (defaults to 0).

-The initial `ping` packets should also contain a `"nets":[{"ip":1.2.3.4,"port":5678},...]` array of objects each of which contains one of it's known network paths to it.
+The initial `sync` packets should also contain a `"nets":[{"ip":1.2.3.4,"port":5678},...]` array of objects each of which contains one of it's known network paths to it.
 This enables two hashnames on the same local network to decide to exchange their internal IP/Port and establish a local connection as the primary one.

-A switch only needs to send a ping automatically when it detects more than one (potential) network path between itself and another hashname, such as when the public IP is identical, when line packets come in from different IP/Ports, when it has two network interfaces itself, etc.
+A switch only needs to send a sync automatically when it detects more than one (potential) network path between itself and another hashname, such as when the public IP is identical, when line packets come in from different IP/Ports, when it has two network interfaces itself, etc.

-When the [bridge][] extension is used, it also becomes an additional network path that can be shared/tested automatically with pings.
+When the [bridge][] extension is used, it also becomes an additional network path that can be shared/tested automatically with sync.

+Sync may also be used to exchange/try alternatives such as webrtc and bluetooth (details/examples to be added).

 # Switch Behaviors